-- 1. Module Erase command issued from the CLI or remote management application - 2.
-Front Panel key press Erase sequence is selected - 3.
-Concealed front panel "Emergency" Erase button is depressed
+1. Module Erase command issued from the CLI or remote management application

-Automatic zeroization will occur immediately when the module is:
+Automatic zeroization will occur when the module is:

 - 1. Switched from an Approved to non-Approved mode of operation - 2.
 Switched from an non-Approved to Approved mode of operation - 3.
 Physically tampered